SeamusMullan/SeamusMullan/README.md

 **Main Project: DirektDSP (Audio Software Company)**
   - I design, develop, and release VST3/AU plugins for music production.
+  - I've released 4 products already and have more coming!
   - Developed my own desktop app for creating projects quickly (Juno - in progress)
-  - Worked with popular artists like Korzana to create custom plugins.
+  - Worked with popular artists like Korzana to create Chasm, a tailor made VST3/AU plugin.
   - Currently losing my mind with CMake xd

 **Primary Areas of Interest:**